 For more information, call 309-427-7670, option 2, to speak to the assistant fire chief on duty.

 Burning of brush at any time other than open burning season requires a burn permit.
-These are issued for construction purposes.
+These are issued to contractors for construction purposes.
 Burn permit applications must be approved by a member of the Fire Department command staff at:

 Central Fire Station 201 W Washington Street East Peoria, IL 61611